lwsjs/local-web-server/README.md

 ## Synopsis

-This package installs the `ws` command-line tool.
+This package installs the `ws` command-line tool (take a look at the [usage guide](https://github.com/lwsjs/local-web-server/wiki/CLI-usage)).
 The most simple use case is to run `ws` without any arguments - this will **host the current directory as a static web site**.

 ```sh
 $ ws